thrackle-io/forte-rules-engine/test/invariants.md

 - Only the calling contract admin can set which policies are invoked by the calling contract
 - Zero address can never be calling contract admin

+#### Permissioned Foreign Call Admin
+- Each Foreign Call contract and selector pair has exactly one Foreign Call Admin
+- A single address may be the Foreign Call Admin for multiple different contracts
+- A single address may be the Foreign Call Admin for multiple different contract and selector pairs
+- The Foreign Call sets its own Foreign Call Admin via the setForeignCallAdmin() function within RulesEngineForeignCallAdmin
+- Only the current foreign call admin can propose a new calling contract admin
+- Proposed foreign call Admin Role cannot act as the foreign call admin until role is confirmed
+- For a given Foreign contract and selector pair, the Foreign Call Admin is the only one who can configure which Policy Admins may leverage the Foreign Call in their policies

 ### Policy Invariants
 - policyId can never be 0
 - policyId can never decrement